GoBlog

 College Myth busters – 3 Deadly Myths that will Ruin Your Chances at College

 The Reality.
 Many students take weighted coursework because they heard it makes them look good.
 This is a college myth.
-However, many students who do this end up struggling in these weighted courses.
-Especially because they don’t care much for the course to begin with.
-And/or they lack the habits required to get A’s in these courses.
+Students who take too many APs and honors courses often end up struggling in these weighted courses, especially if they sign up for courses they don’t care about or they lack the study habits required to get A’s in these courses.

 College Myth #2: It’s important to self-study for and take AP exams outside of what’s offered

 The Reality.
 Most students who self-study don’t end up getting a 5.
 This is largely because they don’t have the time to adequately prepare amidst an already heavy course load and other commitments.
 This is a college myth.
 As a result, students often opt out of the test or get a 4 or less.
-Therefore, they don’t report it on their apps, since getting a 4 is equivalent to getting a B. For college admissions, that could hurt you rather than help you.
-Especially if the AP score has something to do with your major
+Therefore, they don’t report it on their apps, since getting a 4 is equivalent to getting a B. For college admissions, that could hurt you rather than help you, especially if the AP score is in a subject related to your major

 See you soon!